 We will not constrain the search historically.
 The inclusion of the entire spectrum of the available literature ensures that the evolution of gaming-related health problems over time will be captured, minimizing potential biases caused by time as a confounding factor.
-For instance, in the 1980’s merely spending considerable time on video games was deemed unusual enough to warrant a case study.
-However, in the contemporary context, the bar for what is considered sufficiently peculiar to qualify for case study publication has evolved significantly due to the normalization of gaming and the discourse around gaming disorder.
+For instance, in the 1980’s merely spending considerable time on video games was deemed unusual, perhaps enough to warrant a case study.
+However, in the contemporary context, the bar for what is considered sufficiently peculiar to qualify for a case study publication has evolved significantly due to the normalization of gaming and the discourse around gaming disorder.

 Coding workflow